ucsb-cs156-f24/jpa03-Nopesy/docs/github-pages.md

 # Github Pages

-This repo is setup to publish documentation to a `gh-pages` branch that forms the basis of a GitHub pages site.
+This repo contains Github Actions workflows (under the `.github/workflows` directory) that can automatically publish documentation to a `gh-pages` branch, and publish documentation for the code on the Github Pages site associated with the repo.

-This file explains how to set up GitHub pages to publish that documentation.
+This file explains the necessary one-time setup steps to publish this documentation.

+After that, the scripts should keep it automatically up-to-date, but if you need to manually regenerate it, the information below explains how to do that.

-You might get a red X on the GitHub actions that work with GitHub pages when you first push the starter code for this repo to a new repo; the instructions below explain how to take care of that.
+When you first pull from this repo into another one, you might get a red X on the Github actions that publish the Github pages site;
+following the instructions below should take care of that.

-# Steps
+# Steps to setup Github Pages for this repo

 1. Enable Github Pages on the repo settings as shown below.
    * Select `Settings`, then `Pages`, then change `Source` to `Github Actions`